Assessing my Program

 - Review performance

 - Analyze the incident summaries, work site inspection reports, etc. to identify trends

 - Act on lessons learned

-What are the additional policies, processes or procedures that your should consider to ensure your program meets or exceeds legislation?
+What are the additional policies, processes or procedures that you should consider to ensure your program meets or exceeds legislation?

-Employees are provided all necessary OHS information needed to work safe, how then can safety performance managed?
+Employees are provided all necessary OHS information needed to work safely, how then can safety performance be managed?
 A policy addressing non-compliance or discipline further ensures and outlines safety expectations.
 Using safety performance evaluations can play an integral part in demonstrating compliance.

 Your Health Safety Committee has many duties and responsibilities.
 Among them are the need to assess themselves, contribute to safety culture, report hazards, and make recommendations to the employer.
 Committee co-chairs and Representatives are also required to take Health and Safety Committee Workshop training.